Happiness: Religion

 People in countries with high cultural religiosity tend to relate their life satisfaction less to their emotional experiences than people in more secular countries.

 Buddhism

 Happiness forms a central theme of Buddhist teachings.
 For ultimate freedom from suffering, the Noble Eightfold Path leads its practitioner to Nirvana, a state of everlasting peace.
 Ultimate happiness is only achieved by overcoming craving in all forms.
 More mundane forms of happiness, such as acquiring wealth and maintaining good friendships, are also recognized as worthy goals for lay people (see sukha).
 Buddhism also encourages the generation of loving kindness and compassion, the desire for the happiness and welfare of all beings.

 Hinduism

 In Advaita Vedanta, the ultimate goal of life is happiness, in the sense that duality between Atman and Brahman is transcended and one realizes oneself to be the Self in all.

-Patanjali, author of the Yoga Sutras, wrote quite exhaustively on the psychological and ontological roots of bliss.
+Patanjali, author of the Yoga Sutras, wrote exhaustively on the psychological and ontological roots of bliss.